Maginthan/appium-android-framework/README.md

 ## 📄 License

-This framework is provided as-is for automation testing purposes.
+This framework is open source and available for educational and commercial use.

+## 👨‍💻 Author

+This is a sample project created by Maginthan

 ---

-**Happy Testing! 🚀**